callstack/linaria/docs/API.md

 }
 ```

 Unlike the [`classnames`](https://www.npmjs.com/package/classnames) library, this doesn't handle objects.
-If you want need the features of the `classnames` library, you can use it instead.
+If you want or need the features of the `classnames` library, you can use it instead.

 ### `styled`